Nutro Ultra canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 And a fat-to-protein ratio of about 63%.

-However, when you consider the protein-boosting effect of the wheat gluten, peas, flaxseed and alfalfa meal, this looks like the profile of a canned dog food containing only a moderate amount of meat.
+When you consider the protein-boosting effect of the wheat gluten, dried peas, flaxseed and alfalfa meal, this looks like the profile of a wet product containing a moderate amount of meat.

-Nutro Ultra is a meat-based canned dog food using a moderate amount of chicken and chicken liver as its main sources of animal protein, thus earning the brand 4 stars.
+Nutro Ultra is a meat-based canned dog food using a moderate amount of named meat as its main source of animal protein, thus earning the brand 4 stars.

 Those looking for a comparable kibble from the same company may wish to check out our review of Nutro Ultra dry dog food.